 Fact: Foster care is not a job or a way to make money.
 Foster parents often make financial sacrifices to care for foster children as the reimbursement rates may not cover all incurred expenses.
-Foster parents need to financially stable without the need to rely on foster care reimbursement.
+Foster parents need to be financially stable without the need to rely on foster care reimbursement.
 There may be times when there are significant gaps of time between foster placements.

 Myth: Kids in foster care are delinquents.

-Fact: Many children enter foster care due to not fault of their own but rather due to parental drug abuse, neglect, abandonment, or abuse.
+Fact: Many children enter foster care due to no fault of their own but rather due to parental drug abuse, neglect, abandonment, or abuse.
 Some children enter foster care based on their behavioral and mental health needs, often in response to past traumas.
 The children need a safe and caring environment that nurtures and encourages them.

 Myth: My children are grown and out of the house – I am too old to be a foster parent.

 Fact: There is no agency requirement (other than being over the age of 21).
 Many “empty nesters” find foster parenting a rewarding experience.

 Myth: Foster parents must be stay at home with the children – I work full time.

 Fact: Many foster parents work outside of the home.
 Talk to your licensing agency about option that may be available to assist with child care expenses.

 Myth: Once I take in a foster child, I am on my own without any help.